zhanglongx/ann-downloader/README.md

 - \<SYMBOL\> supports stock, name, pinyin.
 If there are duplicates, all items will be downloaded.

-- Only supports download year announcements now.
-If \`-year\` not specified, announcements of the last three years will be downloaded when exists.
+- Only supports download year announcements and 'sf' report now.
+If it is annual, announcements of the last three years will be downloaded when exists.

 See './ann-downloader --help' for more.